The Life of Robert E. Lee

 The Lee family moves to Lexington, Virginia, where Lee assumes the role of President of Washington College.
 Lee overhauls the curriculum, requires weekly progress reports for all of the students, and encourages the females in his family to attend church services in the hopes that "if the ladies would patronize it that the students would be more interested in going."
 The college has since changed its name to Washington and Lee University.

 Lee assembles notes, letters and data in an effort to defend his actions and his Army of Northern Virginia, but never writes.
 Lee discusses the failures of Gettysburg in conversations with his peers at Washington College, attributing the loss to his commanders J.E.B.
-Stewart and Richard Ewell.
+Stuart and Richard Ewell.

 Lee is summoned to give testimony to the Joint Committee on Reconstruction.
 In his testimony, Lee expresses his concern over the social and political structure of the country and his doubts that African Americans should have civil rights.
 Above all, he expresses a desire to be left alone.